 Kenn, in his thirteenth year, is an Associate Professor of Theatre Arts who considers himself a theatre generalist.
 His areas of concentration would include musical theatre, stage management and directing, but he also designs scenery, and teaches acting, theatre history, stage makeup and stage combat.
 He received his BA from Southern Utah University and his MFA from Michigan State University.
 Before coming to EOU, Kenn taught at Lansing Community College and Albion College, in Michigan, and Treasure Valley Community College, in Ontario, OR.
-His most recent project was directing the musical Jekyll and Hyde.
-In the fall of 2010, Kenn was privileged to direct the first amateur university production of The Phantom of the Opera staged in the United States.
+His most recent project was directing last fall’s musical Jekyll and Hyde.
+In the fall of 2010, Kenn was privileged to direct the first amateur university production of The Phantom of the Opera to be produced in the United States.
 While some of his favorite projects have included Urinetown the Musical, Into the Woods, Les Miserables, and Much Ado About Nothing, he considers his greatest productions to be his three daughters, Jennifer, Jessica and Jillian.
 He and his wife, Denise are now working on spoiling the Wheeler grandkids: Valin, Boston, Nathaniel, Oren and most recently, Tobin and Hazel.
 Plenty of pictures available upon request.